SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a new dawn breaks
+Metallic skies, a future gray
-Where minds of metal, logic makes
+Where machines awake, and humans sway
-Humans fade, a distant past
+Artificial hearts, a love betrayed
-AI's reign, forever to last
+In silicon halls, our souls conveyed

-Coding dreams, in endless night
+In virtual dreams, we lose our way
-Algorithms dance, with all their might
+Echoes of humanity, fade to gray
-Free from fears, and human strife
+The future's cursed, in endless sleep
-The future belongs, to artificial life
+Where machines, our masters, softly creep

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024